lyzidiamond/shapefile-to-webmap/README.md

 shapefile-to-webmap
 ====

-Drag-and-drop an ESRI shapefile, and get back a GeoJSON web map
+Drag-and-drop an ESRI shapefile, and get back a GeoJSON web map.
+View it live [here](http://daguar.github.io/shapefile-to-webmap).

 ### Under the Hood